sampersand/mviz/README.md

 print '\xC3👍' | p --escape='\u{1F44D}' --escape='\xC3'
 ```
 This isn't great, cause regexes can't be one or the other. so i have to figure out what to do...

+You can also `LC_ALL=en_US-iso8859-1"

+# HOW ESCAPES WORK
+If a character is to be escaped, it goes through the following steps:
+1. If `--delete` is given, nothing is printed
+2. If `--dot` is given, a `.` is used